Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-To ensure the validity of the experiment, we calculate inter-rater agreement between the assessors who evaluated document relevance for the same queries.
+We calculated inter-rater agreement between the assessors who had evaluated document relevance for the same queries to ensure the experiment's validity.
 The assessors evaluated approximately half of the distributed queries, i.e., 44 queries for the first task and 16 queries for the second task were assessed at least twice.
-To measure inter-rater agreement, we calculated Cohen's kappa for each task \citep{mchugh2012interrater}.
-On the term level, \Cref{tab:kappa} reports $\kappa_{term} = 0.856$, which is a near-perfect agreement between the study participants.
-On the phrase level, we report $\kappa_{phrase} = 0.673$, i.e., the study participants reached a substantial agreement.
+We calculated Cohen's kappa for each task \citep{mchugh2012interrater} to measure inter-rater agreement.
+On the term level, \Cref{tab:kappa} reports $\kappa_{term} = 0.856$, a near-perfect agreement between the study participants.
+On the phrase level, $\kappa_{phrase} = 0.673$, i.e., the study participants reached a substantial agreement.
 We assume that lower inter-rater agreement on the phrase-level document relevance depends on two factors: (1) an insufficient number of assessed queries for the second task yielded less reliable kappa computation, (2) assessing phrase-level relevance remains a harder task due to ambiguity in the task description, i.e., what is close proximity.
-For example, a relevant term of a functional location's short ID was a record's attribute, but the remaining relevant terms occurred later in the document.
+For example, a relevant term of a functional location's code was at the beginning of a record, whereas the remaining relevant terms occurred later in the document.
 Therefore, a setup could be unclear on how to assess.

-To create a test dataset, we combine the assessors' relevance votes for the query topics assessed more than two times.
-For each query, we take a list of search results.
-We sum up votes across assessors and tasks and assign the results as document relevance scores.
-For example, if two assessors indicate that a document is relevant on both term and phrase levels, then a document gets a relevance score of 4.
+To create a test dataset, we combined the assessors' relevance votes for the query topics assessed more than two times.
+For each query, we took a list of search results.
+We summed up votes across assessors and tasks and assigned the results as document relevance scores.
+For example, if two assessors indicated that a document was relevant on both term and phrase levels, then a document got a relevance score of 4.

-\paragraph{Methodology} We evaluate the prototype and the baselines against the documents collected during the expert assessment of the prototype.
+\paragraph{Computing accuracy metrics} We evaluated the prototype and the baselines against the documents collected during the expert assessment of the prototype.
 We acknowledge that such evaluation may cause certain biases favoring the prototype over baselines.
-But for the precision evaluation of the prototype, we consider such accuracy approximation sufficient to show how much value the domain users gained by using the prototype.
-In our evaluation setup of a few user study participants, A/B testing was inappropriate and could have caused statistically irrelevant results \citep{gilotte2018offline}.
+But for the precision evaluation of the prototype, we consider such accuracy approximation sufficient to show how user utility improved by using the prototype.
+In our evaluation setup of a few user study participants, A/B testing would have been inappropriate and could have caused statistically irrelevant results \citep{gilotte2018offline}.